Our family makes Farmhouse Slow Cooker Pulled Pork recipe at least once a month! The best meals can be the easiest meals!

 Four ingredients in a crock pot for the entire day make one of our favorite meals, pulled pork.
-This recipe is great to feed a crowd or meal prep for several family meals.
+This recipe is great to feed a crowd in an electric roaster or meal prep for a variety of family meals.

 Shredded pork is so tender that it’s easy for the kids to eat and we all enjoy flavorful and tender cuts of meat.
 Pork shoulder is also a great value because it may go on sale for as little as $1 per pound.
 Since there isn’t much waste you end up with a lot of meat after cooking the roast.